delventhalz/secret-santa-js/README.md

 ## Customizing Email Text

-The [emails](./emails) directory contains two `.default.txt` files, one for the main email sent to each Santa, and one for the full list sent to the organizer as a fallback.
+The [emails](./emails) directory contains three `.default.txt` files as
+fallbacks: one for the main email sent to each Santa, one for the full list sent to the organizer, and one for notify conspirators of each other's names.
 These templates can be used without modification, but if you want to customize any of the text, copy the file and remove the `.default` portion of the file name.
 Any changes you make to the `SUBJECT` or `BODY` sections of those text files will be used rather than the defaults.

 ## Usage